lando/lando/docs/guides/how-to-wire-up-browsersync-and-gulp-in-my-lando-app.md

 ---
-title: Streaming scss changes with Browsersync & Gulp
+title: How to wire up Browsersync and Gulp in my Lando app
-metaTitle: Streaming scss changes with Browsersync & Gulp | Lando
+metaTitle: How to wire up Browsersync and Gulp in my Lando app | Lando
 description: How to setup Lando with Browsersync & Gulp so that edits to scss files are reflected immediately in your browser.
 summary: How to setup Lando with Browsersync & Gulp so that edits to scss files are reflected immediately in your browser.
 date: 2020-04-07T14:05:33.088Z